Colorado Semi-Truck Driving Schools Noticing Lack Of Experience: 'Just Bad Training'

 “The volume of traffic especially with the ski resorts and all that up there, and then of course experience.”

 COVID-19 caused all kinds of tangles for the trucking industry.
-Shortages of products pushed more urgent attempts at finding companies to deliver, while more experienced truckers left driving.
+Shortages of products pushed more urgent attempts at finding companies to deliver, while more experienced truckers left driving as a career.

 Then delivery backups slowed things.
 Truckers have to wait for loading and unloading at places where there are delays.
 That work time adds to their day, shortening their driving time.

 “You’re still looking at drivers behind the wheel of commercial vehicles with three months of experience which is pretty typical of today’s world,” Trent said.
-“I’m getting calls weekly from trucking companies I didn’t even know existing, ‘when are students graduating?
+“I’m getting calls weekly from trucking companies I didn’t even know existing (saying) ‘When are students graduating?
 How much training do they get?'”

 At his school there is 160 hours of training for a commercial driver’s license.
 Later, after drivers are hired, they get additional training from their companies, and truckers should be getting the support they need to drive safely.